iftikharuddin/security-course/Halmos/Halmos.md

     - Halmos not doing gas, not evm modeling?
     - it is python interpreter for EVM bytecode
     - Z3 is the popular SMT lang
+- Halmos doesn't support invariant tests
+    - but you can mimic it

+- Very soon it should be normalized when deploying a protocol
+    - have test suite (fuzzing ofcourse) & invariant tests
+    - formal verifications